endritvs/laravel-ai-toolkit/README.md

 ### Explanation:

-- setContent('Summarize the latest news on AI technology.'): Sets the content for the request.
+- addContent('Summarize the latest news on AI technology.'): Sets the content for the request.
 - setProvider('gpt'): Sets the primary provider to GPT.
 - setModel('gpt-3.5-turbo'): Specifies the GPT model.
 - setMaxTokens(150): Limits the response to 150 tokens.